mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ```

 ### Example
 If you come across a question involving arrays, you'll most likely want to use Python's built-in `list` or a `numpy` array rather than our `Array` class.
-But in the spirit of using an array that doesn't change size, let's take on [**LC 1089:** Duplicate Zeros](https://leetcode.com/problems/duplicate-zeros/).
+But in the spirit of using an array that doesn't change size, let's take on the Leetcode question [**LC 1089:** Duplicate Zeros](https://leetcode.com/problems/duplicate-zeros/).
 The goal of this question is to duplicate all zeros in an array, modifying it in-place so that elements are shifted downstream and popped off, rather than increasing the array size or creating a new one.

 {% include header-python.html %}
 ```python